daler/dotfiles/docs/starthere.rst

 2.2.2: set up bioconda
 ++++++++++++++++++++++

-Do this if you want to use `Bioconda
-<https://bioconda.github.io>`_.
-It sets up the channels in the proper order as
-recommended by the bioconda docs.
+Do this if you want to use `Bioconda <https://bioconda.github.io>`_ and you have installed conda (see above).
+It sets up the channels in the proper order as recommended by the bioconda docs.

 .. code-block:: bash